UFC-GREat-PPGETI/MCCSimulator/README.md

 # MCC Modeling and Simulation

-Welcome to MCC Modeling and Simulation  project..
-In this project, we are modeling and simulating a MCC architecture.
+Welcome to MCC Modeling and Simulation project.

-We focus on offloading decistion (static and dynamic approach).
-Static approach only marks a given Task to be offloaded.
-Dynamic approach works considering aspects as said by [1].
+Due to a lack of models and simulation tools to study and analyze mobile devices resource limitation using cloud computing as a solution, this project consists in modeling and simulation of an MCC architecture in which we focus on offloading decision (static and dynamic approach).
+The static approach only marks a given Task to be offloaded while the dynamic one works considering the tradeoffs between computation and communication [1].

 [1] - Karthik Kumar, Jibang Liu, Yung-Hsiang Lu, and Bharat Bhargava.
 2013.
 A Survey of Computation Offloading for Mobile Systems.
 Mob.
 Netw.
 Appl.
 18, 1 (February 2013), 1